gvwilson/thirdbit/src/fiction/iffy/index.md

 <section markdown="1">

-## Chapter 4: Politics
+## Chapter 4

 Her tears eventually stopped, as tears always do.
 After one more hug from Aunt Naggie,
-Iffy went and sat on the thwart at the *Guinevere*'s stern and gray thoughts chase each other aimlessly in her head.
+Iffy went and sat on the thwart at the *Guinevere*'s stern and let gray thoughts chase each other aimlessly in her head.
 She half-hoped that Wales would sit beside her so that she could be curt to him.
 Instead,
 he disappeared into his cabin,